 Student teaching is a 6-credit graduate course, ED 688.
 All student teachers must register for this class.
-If you do not complete student teaching during the semester, you will receive a deferred grade and you may need to register for additional credit the following semester.
+If you do not complete student teaching during the semester, you will receive a deferred grade, and you may need to register for additional credit the following semester.
 In certain prearranged cases, a student teacher may register for 3 credits one semester and the remaining 3 credits the following semester.
+For those receiving the program completion certificate only, ED 688 is a 3-credit course.

-Host teachers may register for a 3-credit course, ED 593.
-The tuition for this class is paid by the School of Education; however, host teachers will need to pay the student fee.
+Mentor teachers may register for a 3-credit course, ED 593.
+The tuition for this class is paid by the School of Education; however, mentor teachers will need to pay the student fee.
 We offer a small stipend as well.
-Course requirements are those described in Host Teacher Responsibilities below.
+Course requirements are those described in Mentor Teacher Responsibilities below.